RphWbr/visiannot/doc/source/userguide-visiannot.rst

 ----------------
 Threshold values can be drawn as horizontal lines on a signal plot.
 It may be useful to identify temporal intervals where a signal is above or below a specific value.

+This is done with the dictionary ``threshold_dict`` which is passed to :class:`.ViSiAnnoT` as a keyword argument.
+The key of the dictionary must correspond to a key of ``signal_dict``, it specifies the signal widget where to draw the threshold.
+The value of the dictionary is a nested list of thresholds, each element is a list of length 2: threshold value and threshold color (RGBA).

 Here is an example::

 	from visiannot.visiannot import ViSiAnnoT